 Though there are many recipes on the internet for a pandowdy, few of them are made like the original, sweetened with molasses.
 This apple pandowdy is true to the history of the dish.
 Another important step in the making of this dessert is that the top crust is broken with a spoon before the baking is done.
 This allows some of the bubbling syrup to rise to the surface and some of the partly baked topping to sink into the fruit.
 Flavors and textures blend and meld.

-Allow it to cool for 10 minutes or so after you remove it from the oven, and then serve with cream.
+Allow it to cool for 10 minutes or so after you remove it from the oven, and then serve it with cream.

 One look at an apple slump and you’ll understand the meaning of the name—this sweet dessert of apples and soft dumpling dough does not stand tall and proud; it is decidedly misshapen and slumps on the plate.
 Louisa May Alcott, most notably the author of Little Women, named her home in Massachusetts “Apple Slump.”
 This recipe from her files was found in the Encyclopedia of American Food and Drink: